Contract Vehicles & GWACs

 The GWAC remains one of the most efficient paths to federal contracting success.
 By understanding the regulatory framework and identifying which vehicles align with your core competencies, you can position your business to win recurring, high-value task orders.
 Whether you are a new entrant or a seasoned contractor, mastering the GWAC landscape is a critical step in your federal growth strategy.

-Learn about DOS EVOLVE, the Department of State's key IT contract vehicle.
-Understand how it works, its components, and how to find opportunities for your firm.
+Learn about VA T4NG, the VA's primary IT contract vehicle.
+Discover how it works, its scope, and how contractors can leverage it for federal growth.